votth/code_journey/Cpluslus/note_advanced.md

 	- public: can be accessed from anywhere

 - Constructor and Destructor
-	- Special methods, Cons is called when an object of the class is created, while Des is called when that instance of the object is terminated.
+	- Special methods, Cons is called when an object of the class is created, while Des is called when the lifetime of an object ends.
 		- Cons helps with initializing the objects' members.
-		- Des helps with dealing with freeing ptr.
+		- Des helps with freeing the resources that the object may have accquired during its lifetime, eg ptr.
+			- program termination
+			- thread exit
+			- end of scope, for objs with automatic storage duration and for temporaries whose life was extended by binding to a reference
+			- *delete* expression: `delete node;`
+			- delete-expression, for obj with dynamic storage
 	- Some characteristics only to them:
 		- no return type
 		- same name as the class